vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 ##### Problem #1

-How do we guarantee that all installed plugins are using the same `@vtex/toolbelt-api version`?
+How do we guarantee that all installed plugins are using the same `@vtex/toolbelt-api` version?
 The problem on them using different versions is the amount of code to be compiled when requiring and the fact that we could have fixed a major bug in a `@vtex/toolbelt-api`'s patch.

 ![](https://i.imgur.com/WTBuh0Y.png)